gabrielenava/EigenUKF/README.md

 [![CI_UKF](https://github.com/gabrielenava/Eigen_UKF/actions/workflows/ci_ukf.yml/badge.svg)](https://github.com/gabrielenava/Eigen_UKF/actions/workflows/ci_ukf.yml)

 A C++ implementation of the Unscented Kalman Filter (UKF) using Eigen.
-The UKF uses a deterministic sampling technique known as the unscented transformation to calculate statistics around the mean.
+The UKF uses a deterministic sampling technique known as the Unscented Transformation to calculate statistics around the mean.
 This technique does not require differentiability of the models.

 See also https://groups.seas.harvard.edu/courses/cs281/papers/unscented.pdf for more details.